Mrs N Shearer-Freyne

 Introduction to the Department

-St Peter’s English Department offer a stimulating, diverse and rigorous English curriculum which has been adapted to suit the new curriculum changes.
+St Peter’s English Department offer a stimulating, diverse and rigorous English curriculum.
 Central to our ethos is inspiring a love of reading in the students.
-Students have the opportunity to visit the school’s library regularly to explore their passion for literature.
+Students have the opportunity to visit the school’s Learning Resource Centre regularly to explore their passion for literature.
 Throughout the key stages, we endeavour to foster every students’ interest and ability in our subjects by providing an experience that is rich, enjoyable and inspiring.

 Key Stage 3 Information